neverRare/stick-docs/reference/language/continue.md

 # Continue

 Continue is a statement that terminates the block of statement then continues to the next iteration of the loop statement.
-When given no keyword or name, it terminates the nearest containing loop.
+When given no keyword or label, it terminates the nearest containing loop.

 ```stick
 -- some errors aside